– The Rippling Effect of the Grenfell Tower Fire Tragedy –

 The incident has not only triggered a rippling effect of frantic among the UK, but all over the world, including Australia.
 Sparking audits in apartment buildings across England and Australia, in all fire safety aspects.
 And alarmingly, a number of buildings have been identified to contain the same combustible cladding material and non-compliant fire systems.

-Just after the London fire, the NSW Government has released a number of new and changed reforms to improve the building certification system.
-Meanwhile, NSW Fair Trading has since jumped on board by proposing a legal reform against non-compliant aluminum cladding.
+Just after the London fire, the NSW Government has released a number of new reforms to improve the building certification system.
+Meanwhile, NSW Fair Trading has since jumped on board by proposing a reform against non-compliant aluminum cladding.

 These will include:

 This would have a vast effect on construction companies, strata and independent owners across the state.
 Raising concerns about whether the non-complaint material has been inappropriately installed in their building.
 It has been recommended that if aluminum cladding has been used in a building, the owners take decisive consideration to carry out an audit and risk assessment to identify whether it is a fire risk.